-• (OMAP.7) Invest in technology to enhance care coordination for individuals receiving private duty nursing services in their own home by connecting home health agencies with Pennsylvania's Patient Provider Network.
+- (OMAP.7) Invest in technology to enhance care coordination for individuals receiving private duty nursing services in their own home by connecting home health agencies with Pennsylvania's Patient Provider Network.
 One-time onboarding funds will be made available to connect home health agencies to the Pennsylvania Patient and Provider Network, the Commonwealth's Health Information Exchange, which allows for sharing of patient information among providers.
 These funds would be made directly to the agencies and represent an investment in technology infrastructure that will enhance care coordination for individuals receiving private duty nursing services in their own home.
-Many small agencies in Pennsylvania are not yet connected to the exchange and are thus unable to benefit from its information-sharing, which will include a care plan registry in the future.

-- January 2024 Update: None at this time. - July 2023 Update: Nine (9) of the 37 home health agencies awarded HIO Onboarding grants under RFA #06-22 have fully onboarded to a P3N HIO in the first half of calendar-year 2023 and an invoice for \$225,000 has been paid. - (OMAP.8) (OMHSAS.3) Introduce the use of electronic health records (EHR) by state hospitals and HCBS facilities and ensure they are interoperable-with the health information exchange.
+Many small agencies in Pennsylvania are not yet connected to the exchange and are thus unable to benefit from its information-sharing, which will include a care plan registry in the future. - April 2024 Update: None at this time. - January 2024 Update: None at this time. - (OMAP.8) (OMHSAS.3) Introduce the use of electronic health records (EHR) by state hospitals and HCBS facilities and ensure they are interoperable-with the health information exchange.
 Both HCBS and state-run psychiatric facility providers will benefit from this activity.
 An EHR increases access to less restrictive treatment options and community settings.
 Treating individuals in state psychiatric facilities and enabling them to live in their community requires coordination between the facilities and HCBS providers.
 When it is required that records be shared manually, via fax, or via post, treatment is delayed, work is duplicated, and human error occurs which can further delay the coordination of care for hundreds of beneficiaries.
 The absence of an EHR results in: - Delays in discharges from the state facilities to less restrictive settings in the community.
 Individual medical records must be shared with providers to convey behavioral health needs of an individual when making a referral so that the provider can determine if they can appropriately meet the patient's needs.
-As consumer needs change, currently paper records are gathered to understand their historic medical interventions. - Individuals discharged from our state facilities are complex with lengthy medical histories and a need for proactive, comprehensive HCBS planning.
+As consumer needs change, currently paper records are gathered to understand their historic medical interventions. - o Individuals discharged from our state facilities are complex with lengthy medical histories and a need for proactive, comprehensive HCBS planning.
 The number of HCBS providers with the expertise to provide this population with an appropriate rehabilitative service is finite.
-The more time spent on gathering consumer information in paper format, risks the ability for a HCBS provider to add our transitioning member to their caseload. - January 2024 Update: OMHSAS has had two locations, Torrance and Danville State Hospitals, go live with the use of the Pyxis devices.
+The more time spent on gathering consumer information in paper format, risks the ability for a HCBS provider to add our transitioning member to their caseload. - April 2024 Update: All locations are now live with Pyxis, and we remain on target to have Torrance go live with the EHR system the first week of August 2024.
+The infrastructure work for the remaining facilities remains on target to be completed in time for launch events at each location. - January 2024 Update: OMHSAS has had two locations, Torrance and Danville State Hospitals, go live with the use of the Pyxis devices.
 The infrastructure work and/or design planning continues at all sites.
 OMHSAS remains on target to have the first location using myAvatar in August of 2024. - January 2024 Update: OMAP is removing this activity from the spending plan.
-Funds have been reallocated to other approved activities within the spending plan. - July 2023 Update: OMHSAS has finalized an agreement with a software vendor for the EHR.
-Efforts have begun to digitize frequently used forms.
-The first of seven facilities should have all infrastructure upgrades completed in July 2023. - July 2023 Update: OMAP has closed-out the RFA #12-22 procurement without making any payments to the home health agency that was awarded a \$100,000 EHR Incentive Grant.
-The grantee implemented a new EHR in 2023, however their new EHR is not certified for Meaningful Use and is not capable of interoperability with a P3N HIO.
+Funds have been reallocated to other approved activities within the spending plan.